akashp3128/Trading-Bot/README.md

 ## Usage

-Run the main script:
+Run the main script to perform backtesting:

 python main.py

-This will fetch the latest BTC/USD data from Coinbase, process it, and print the results including the generated trading signals.
+This will execute the SMA crossover strategy on BTC/USD data for the last 6 months and display the results.

+## Customisation

+- Modify the `SMACrossoverStrategy` class in `src/strategy/simple_moving_average.py` to implement different trading strategies.
+- Adjust the backtesting parameters (date range, initial capital) in `main.py`.
+- Extend the `Backtester` class in `src/backtesting/backtester.py` to add more sophisticated backtesting features.

 ## Future Improvements

-- Implement backtesting functionality
-- Add more sophisticated trading strategies
+- Add more trading strategies (e.g., Bollinger Bands, MACD)
-- Create a simulated trading environment
-- Implement real-time data streaming and trading
+- Implement real-time trading with live data
-- Add data visualization
+- Add more performance metrics and visualizations
+- Integrate with a cryptocurrency exchange API for live trading
+- Add more advanced backtesting features (e.g., slippage, transaction costs)
+- Implement a more robust and user-friendly command-line interface

 ## Contributing